BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Use/Unique-Tav-Everything-you-need-to-know.md

 									<attribute id="Value" type="float" value="0" />
 								</node>

-"Reflectence" controls the intensity.
+"Reflectance" controls the intensity.
 If you have it at 0, it will not be enabled and not be metallic.
 More than 0 enables it.
 From 0-2 controls how intense the metallicness will be.

 								<node id="ScalarParameters">
 									<attribute id="Color" type="bool" value="False" />